Tyler Shandro: End of tenure

-On September 21, 2021 Premier Jason Kenney shuffled him out of the cabinet position as health minister.
+On September 21, 2021, Premier Jason Kenney shuffled him out of the cabinet position as health minister.
 NDP leader Rachel Notley stated that the news of his departure was "welcome" however "Alberta is facing a crisis in our hospitals but the UCP can't see beyond the chaotic spectacle of their own infighting."

 Minister of Labour and Immigration (2021–2022)

-On September 21, 2021, Shandro was appointed as the minister of labour and immigration, swapping roles with Jason Copping, who took over the health portfolio.
+On September 21, 2021, Shandro was appointed as the Minister of Labour and Immigration, swapping roles with Jason Copping, who took over the health portfolio.

-Minister of Justice and Solicitor General of Alberta (2022–present)
+Minister of Justice and Solicitor General of Alberta (2022–2023)

-Shandro took over the role of minister of justice and solicitor general of Alberta on February 25, 2022, swapping portfolios with Kaycee Madu, who was demoted after a probe found he attempted to interfere with the administration of justice.
+Shandro took over the role of Minister of Justice and Solicitor General of Alberta on February 25, 2022, swapping portfolios with Kaycee Madu, who was demoted after a probe found he attempted to interfere with the administration of justice.

+As Justice Minister, Shandro has been critical of the federal Liberal government plan to ban handguns and further restrict semi-automatic rifles.
+He sponsored the Alberta Firearms Act which is said to counter what the Alberta government sees as federal overreach.
+The Alberta Firearms Act received royal assent on March 28, 2023.
+"We disagree with the confiscation program, so we don't think that there should be anyone involved in being engaged as a seizure agent for the confiscation program," Shandro stated.
+Much of the act expands the responsibilities and powers given to the provincial Chief Firearms Officer, as well as regulation powers that the government can use in orders in-council concerning future "firearms matters".

+On April 5 of the same year, the act was referenced in a news release from Shandro's Justice Ministry as legislation (along with the Municipal Governments Firearms Amendments Act) that the province may use to regulate the federal firearms buy-back program.
+Specifically, this usage of the act is claimed to give to the Alberta government the final word before municipal and / or police services enter into funding agreements or accept funding from the federal government to take part in the federal program.

+Shandro lost his seat in the 2023 Alberta general election to Diana Batten from the NDP.